onnx/keras-onnx/README.md

 # Testing

 ## Validate pre-trained Keras application models
-In some cases it will be useful to convert the models from Keras to ONNX from a python script.
+It will be useful to convert the models from Keras to ONNX from a python script.
 You can use the following API:
 ```
 import ketone
 ketone.convert_keras(model, name=None, doc_string='', target_opset=None, channel_first_inputs=None):